ldtdev0/LichUI/README.md

 </p>

 # What is LICHROM?
-UN1CA is a work-in-progress custom firmware for Samsung Galaxy devices.
-It's based on the latest and greatest iteration of Samsung's UX and it also includes additional features and tweaks to ensure the best possible experience out of the box.
+LICHROM is a custom firmware in development for the Samsung Galaxy A54 5G device.
+It is based on the latest and greatest Samsung UI and also includes additional features and tweaks to ensure the best user experience.

 # Features
-- Based on the latest stable Galaxy S23 firmware
+- Based on the latest stable Galaxy S23 FE firmware
 - Galaxy AI support
 - High end animations
 - Native/live blur support